HOME

 Please don't dismiss it because it isn't full of graphics, scripts, cookies, etc!

-Click here if you want to know more about the source
+Click here if you want to know more about the source and format of these pages.

-Here begins the first version of the tutorial....
+First version of the tutorial....

 This tutorial is based on a newsgroups post from Mark Wilkinson... thank you, Mark!
-This tutorial will be short on explanation and not much longer on program... because Delphi makes things so easy!!
+This tutorial will be short on explanation and not much longer on program... because Delphi makes things so easy!

 Though I couldn't find it in the Delphi 2 help file, Delphi 2 has built in joystick support.